Claude Cowork for transport and logistics firms: secure operations and document work

 The control that matters is scope: which files the agent opens, which plan governs the data, and who reviews the output before it reaches a customer.
 Customer trust depends on keeping rates and terms controlled, so the setup around the tool is what keeps it safe.

-It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a carrier or broker, and it sits alongside our broader IT for transport and logistics work.
+It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a carrier or broker.
+It sits alongside our broader IT for transport and logistics work.

-What Claude Cowork actually does in a transport back office
+What is Claude Cowork in a transport back office?
+The difference from logistics AI, explained

-Claude Cowork completes multi-step document work rather than answering a single question.
-For a transport firm, the practical jobs are processing customer and carrier documents, drafting rates and quotes, summarizing dispatch and shipment records, organizing safety and compliance documents, and cleaning up claims and invoices.
-Each output is a draft for a person to verify before it leaves the office.
+Cowork completes multi-step document work.
+Logistics AI is different: it usually lives inside a TMS or visibility platform and is scoped to those systems.
+For a transport firm the practical Cowork jobs are customer and carrier documents, rate and quote drafts, dispatch summaries, safety filing, and claims cleanup.
+Each output is a draft a person verifies before it leaves the office.

-Here’s how those jobs map to the work, with the guardrail that protects the customer.
+Here’s how I map those jobs to the work, with the guardrail that protects the customer.
 Fusion Computing walks operators through this before any pilot, the same way we scope any AI services engagement.

-The core guardrail is least privilege: scope Cowork to one account or lane folder, not the whole TMS or customer drive.
-Classify what is allowed in (working documents for the active account) and what stays out (rate cards and customer identifiers beyond the scoped folder).
+Least privilege is the whole guardrail.
+Scope Cowork to one account or lane folder, never the whole TMS or customer drive.
+Classify what is allowed in, meaning working documents for the active account, and what stays out, meaning rate cards and customer identifiers beyond that folder.
 Keep a person reviewing anything customer-facing.
-Cowork runs in an isolated virtual machine, but prompts still reach Anthropic, so scope is the control that limits exposure.
+Local sessions run in an isolated environment on Anthropic’s servers for remote sessions, or in an isolated virtual machine on the member’s device for local sessions, but prompts still reach Anthropic.

-The mistake we flag most often is scope.
+The first thing I check is scope.
 When a firm connects the agent to the whole TMS, a single task can read every customer’s rates.
-Scope it to the active account and you’ve cut most of the risk.
+Across our Canadian SMB client base that is the single change that moves a pilot from reckless to routine.
+Scope it to the active account and you have cut most of the risk.

 Field note.
-In the operator pilots I’ve run, the first thing I change is access.
+The first thing I change is access.
 I’ve watched a dispatcher point an agent at a drive holding every customer’s negotiated rate.
 We scoped it to one account folder, and the workflow that felt reckless became routine.
 The work’s identical; the exposure isn’t.

 The policy is the other half.
-A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
-Fusion Computing pairs that with a cybersecurity review so the firm protects its customer relationships, in line with PIPEDA.
+A short rule set names the approved tool, the data that may go in, and who may run it.
+Our guide on what belongs in an AI acceptable use policy is the template I hand operators.
+Fusion Computing pairs it with a cybersecurity review, in line with PIPEDA.

 The oversight gap for compliance records and audits